alexnicholls1999/smapp-react-map-app/README.md

 ### Install this application through the terminal with NPM

 #### 1. Npm install `npm install`
-Installs all fills built within this application
+Installs all files built within this application

 #### 2. Npm Start `npm start`